NipunPalliyaguru/Online-Fuel-Management-System/README.md

 # OOP-Project-2K22
-Fuel System Management System with User and Admin Panel Loging
+Online Fuel System Management System with User and Admin Panel Loging

 🎖️ USER CAN REGISTER TO THE SYSTEM.

 🎖️ USER CAN LOGIN TO THE SEPARATE PROFILES WITH AVAILABLE CREDENTIALS

+🎖️ IMPROVED WITH JS VALIDATION

+🎖️ BOOSTRAP UI/UX #bootstrap@5.2.2

+🎖️ OOP CONCEPTS ALSO ADDED

 🎖️ CREATE DATABASE NAME AS userdb

-🎖️ IMPORT TABLES FROM MySQL
+🎖️ Tomcat servet v8.5 with MySQL Workbench

+🎖️ Frontend Implementation (MVC Architecture)  🎖️ Apply OOP Concepts🎖️ Data Access logic (CRUD Operation) and Business logic Implementation🎖️ Coding Conventions 🎖️🎖️ Application Usability and HCI features

 ⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️⭕️